msoni89/data-translator/README.md

 # Data Translator

-Data translator is java library use for tranaslatind data based on config provided.
+Data translator is written in java and using threading for reading and writing translated data into file.

 ## Rrequred
 - Java 8